tooltwist/juice.io/src/v2/guide/index.md

 ### Setting up your account
 #### Understanding your intended use
-Juice can be used by individuals or businesses, and the way that you set up your account will reflect this.
+Juice can be used by individuals or businesses and caters to a variety of different roles.
+The way that you set up your account will reflect your intended use.
 If you are looking to set up a personal account to create a stream-lined process but do not need to include other users, simply register at the login page and set a password, then confirm your account via email.
-As a business, you will need to set up the account as a superuser, then add in users manually and individually select their accessibility for each deployable and environment once the account has been set up.
+As a business, you will need to set up the account as a superuser, then add in users manually and individually select their accessibility based on their role for each deployable and/or environment once the account has been set up.

 #### Getting to know the layout
 There will be a variety of familiar terms you will see on the website.
 To avoid confusion, make sure you understand what they require before entering in any data: